NeilHartman/Multi-Client-Chat/README.md

 # Multi-Client-Chat
-Multi-client chat using threads in java
+Multi-client chat using threads, RSA encryption, and md5 hash in java

 To compile: javac Chat/*.java
 To Run: 1. java Chat.Server 2. java Chat.ClientApp